📄 Free PDF: 30 NotebookLM prompts (used by 21,000+ researchers, students & professionals · 30,000+ prompts copied) — Get the Cheat Sheet →

 Export and share

-Download Studio outputs as PPTX, PDF, or audio files.
+Download Studio outputs as PPTX, PDF, XLSX, or audio files.
 Share notebooks with collaborators (they need a Google account).
 Generate an Audio Overview for your commute.
 Export a Slide Deck and apply your brand theme in PowerPoint.

 📄PDFBest quality.
 Selectable text preferred.